Daily Calorie Target

 Total Daily Energy Expenditure (TDEE)

-BMR multiplied by activity factor: full-day use.
+BMR multiplied by habitual activity factor.

 Calorie Deficit